Ca della Corte

 Family friendly accommodation:

 Note that the Main Palazzo has a lot of stairs and no lift - not ideal with a pushchair.
-One of the Main Palazzo's Superior Rooms has a mezzanine level which makes it a pleasant option for families.
+One of the Main Palazzo's Superior Rooms has a mezzanine-level bedroom which makes it a fun option for families.

 Cots Available, Extra Beds Available